abhik-roy/mtg-card-collection-app/apps/api/docs/testing.md

 - **Unit tests** (`apps/api/test/unit`) exercise pure domain code and framework integrations in isolation using mocks.
-- **End-to-end tests** (`apps/api/test/e2e`) boot a full Nest application with a sandboxed SQLite database and a fake Scryfall client to verify HTTP contracts.
+- **End-to-end tests** (`apps/api/test/e2e`) boot a full Nest application with an ephemeral PostgreSQL database (created per suite) and a fake Scryfall client to verify HTTP contracts.

 ## Running the suite